Innovative Glass Works Plan

 The Innovative Glass Works plan takes up the many challenges posed by glass recycling in Quebec and offers a concrete solution for 100% of glass collected by municipal curbside recycling programs.
 In order to develop the plan, Éco Entreprises Québec (ÉEQ) applied a rigorous approach and called on a team of experts to study a range of solutions to optimize glass processing.

-Investments worth several million dollars will result in more modern sorting centres and help commercialize innovative products that contain glass collected via curbside recycling programs.
+Investments worth several million dollars will result in more modern sorting centres and help commercialize innovative ecomaterials that contain glass collected via curbside recycling programs.
 Not only is the initiative a first in North America, it is a practical solution that aligns perfectly with the government’s sustainable development strategy to fight climate change.

 For glass recycling new solutions, view the latest 3RVE video on the subject:

 |Pilot projects for testing technologies in sorting centres

 The first measure consists in providing sorting centres with innovative glass processing equipment.
-Krysteline Technologies’ state-of-the-art technology, provided in partnership with Machinex, will be installed in several sorting centres as testing pilot projects for a period of up to 15 months.
+Krysteline Technologies’ state-of-the-art technology, provided in partnership with Machinex, has been installed in several sorting centres as testing pilot projects for a period of 15 months.

 |Support for conditioners and recyclers wishing to develop ecomaterials containing recycled glass

-ÉEQ is offering financial assistance as well as technical and marketing support to companies and organizations with an establishment in Quebec to help them develop products that include glass collected via curbside recycling programs in Quebec.
+With this measure, ÉEQ is offering financial assistance as well as tailored technical and marketing support to companies and organizations with an establishment in Quebec to help them develop innovative products that include glass collected via curbside recycling programs in Quebec. ÉEQ is investing $ 1.2 million in this measure.

 Eligible activities include: